hashobject/perun/README.md

  - sitemap
  - rss
  - permalinks
- - support rendering to any format
+ - rendering to any format

 ## Plugins